 24. Does COUNT return the number of columns in a table?

 No, it returns the number of records in a table.

-35. What’s the difference between ANY and ALL?
+25. What’s the difference between COUNT(column) and COUNT(DISTINCT column)?

 The WHERE clause is run to remove data before grouping.
 The HAVING clause is run on data after it has been grouped.